yoanisgil/flocker-cluster/README.md

 It also makes use of Amazon Web Services (AWS for short) EC2 instances for which you need to create an account [here](https://aws.amazon.com) if you don't already have one.

 #Intro
- The ultimate goal is to be able to run everything inside containers, which of course demands the ability to run a Jenkins Master and as many slaves as possible inside containers.
+ The  goal is to be able to run everything inside containers, which of course demands the ability to run a Jenkins Master and as many slaves as possible inside containers.
 So let me state my goals in a concise way:

     1 - The Jenkins Master can run in any node of the Swarm cluster and the deployment must be durable.
     2 - Jenkins slaves can run in any node of the Swarm Cluster and they must provide out of the box support for building Docker images as well as for running containers.